 The Allan Hancock College’s digital collection at California Revealed consists of moving image and audio recordings from mid to late 20th century.
 The collection includes oral histories from various Santa Barbara County residents and members of the Hancock College community, as well as historical films documenting aviation, Santa Maria infrastructure, and Allan Hancock’s extensive travels.

 The American Jewish University Archives are various collections of documents, pamphlets, letters, audio, films, publications, photographs, scrapbooks, and ephemera that document the history of the University of Judaism and the Brandeis-Bardin Institute which merged to become American Jewish University in 2007.

 The American Jewish University’s digital collection at California Revealed consists of audio recordings from the 1960s to the 1990s.
 The majority of the collection consists of oral histories and lectures on Jewish history, philosophy, and culture.

 The Archives of the Archdiocese of San Francisco collects, preserves, and makes available records of enduring value which pertain to the growth, development, and governance of the Archdiocese and its institutions, and to the Catholic faith experience in the counties of Marin, San Francisco, and San Mateo.

-The Ayn Rand Archives collection contains audio recordings from the mid-late 1990s.
-The majority of the collection are episodes from The Leonard Peikoff Show, also known by its alternate title, "Philosophy: Who Needs It."
-This conservative talk radio show discusses Rand’s legacy, current events topics like drug legalization and the O.J.
-Simpson defense, and features guest interviews with celebrities and thinkers like Jayne Meadows, Steve Allen, and Vincent Bugliosi.
+The Ayn Rand Archives’ digital collection at California Revealed consists of audio recordings from the 1990s.
+The majority of the collection are episodes from The Leonard Peikoff Show, also known as Philosophy: Who Needs It.
+This conservative talk radio show discusses Rand’s legacy and contemporaneous events, as well as featuring guest interviews with celebrities and thinkers like Jayne Meadows, Steve Allen, and Vincent Bugliosi.